Lauren Ridloff: Early life and education

 After graduating from CSUN, Ridloff went to Hunter College in New York to study education with the goal of becoming a children's author.
-After earning her Masters Degree in Education in 2005, She started teaching kindergarten and first grade at Public School 347 in Manhattan.
+After earning her master's degree in education in 2005, She started teaching kindergarten and first grade at Public School 347 in Manhattan.
 She was also involved with deaf community theater and film work for friends.
-She married Douglas Ridloff, who she met at CSUN, in 2006, and they have two children, both boys and both deaf.
+She married Douglas Ridloff, whom she met at CSUN, in 2006, and they have two children, both boys and both deaf.
 After nine years of teaching, she left her teaching job to take care of the boys.
-The family lived in Williamsburg, Brooklyn, a neighborhood of New York, until they moved to Austin, Texas in 2022.
+The family lived in Williamsburg, Brooklyn, a neighborhood of New York, until they moved to Austin, Texas, in 2022.

 Acting career

 Lead-up to Children of a Lesser God

 Ridloff played a small role as a superpowered agent in the 2017 film Sign Gene: The First Deaf Superheroes.
 She also joined the production of the 2017 film Wonderstruck as a consultant and was ultimately cast in a small role.
 She also appeared in the lyric video for the song "Love Me Now" by John Legend.

 When director Kenny Leon began producing a revival of the 1980 play Children of a Lesser God, he hired Ridloff to tutor him in American Sign Language.
 Leon cast Joshua Jackson as the male lead but had not cast the female lead role.
 By then, Ridloff had been tutoring Leon for over a year.
-He asked her to substitute at a read-through early on, and based on her performance, he offered her the role.
+He asked her to substitute at a read-through early on, and based on her performance, he offered her the role as Sarah Norman.
 The cast had an initial run at the Berkshire Theatre Group in Stockbridge, Massachusetts.
 One of the most challenging aspects of her role was using her voice, which she had not used since she was 13 years old.
 The New York Times wrote, "Ms. Ridloff compares the experience of using her voice during the play to a crotch shot, saying that at first she felt exposed, and vulnerable, and ugly."
 After a year with the role and with a vocal coach, she found greater ease.
-She explained, "It feels empowering to me—like finally I own every part of myself, [but] I don’t see myself ever using my voice on a conversational level—that's just not who I am."
+She explained, "It feels empowering to me—like finally I own every part of myself, [but] I don't see myself ever using my voice on a conversational level—that's just not who I am."
 The revival premiered on Broadway in April 2018, and The New York Times wrote, "Critics were underwhelmed by the production, but mesmerized by Ms. Ridloff."
 The revival was shuttered on May 27, 2018.